JoseJX/analogue-pocket-patches/README.md

 This patch converts `Wizardry Gaiden I - Joou no Junan (J)` to the `.pocket` format.

-This game is also known as "Wizardy Gaiden I: Suffering of the Queen".
+This game is also known as "Wizardry Gaiden I: Suffering of the Queen".

 ROM MD5: `14d6a5e430452dca394bd3e641dc327b`